DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     that year*?
 -   Of the riders who won the most Tours, who won with the longest total race time?
--   Which city has been visited the most in Tour history?
--   Who has finished last the most times?

 These questions will stretch our data skills further, as we will:

     ❶ Combine information across multiple columns and tables.
-    ❷ Practise data cleaning to prepare our data for robust analysis.
+    ❷ Further practice data cleaning to prepare our data for robust analysis.

 Ready?
 Let’s dive in.

+## 2. Setting The Scene

+### 2.1 Installing / Loading Your Packages

+As we saw in previous posts, R’s default base package contains numerous functionalities.
+However, it is common to need additional functionalities that can be loaded with packages.
+This analysis is no different.
+Today, we will use three packages: `readr`, `stringr`, and `stringi`.

+Installing packages in R is straightforward:

+    if(!require('readr')) install.packages('readr')
+    if(!require('stringr')) install.packages('stringr')
+    if(!require('stringi')) install.packages('stringi')

+Loading packages is commonly done with the `library(package_name)` function, specifying the package name.
+However, it only works if the package is already installed on your machine.
+The code above is slightly longer, but it attempts to load the package using `require()`.
+If the package is not found, it will first attempt to install it.

-### Where We All Begin: Loading the Data
+### 2.2 Loading The Data

 If you’ve been following along, you’re already familiar with the structure of our Tour de France dataset and how to load it into R. If